The Three Enchanted Princes: Belarus

-In a Belarussian variant (summarized by Slavicist Karel Horálek), "Прекрасная девица Алена" ("Beautiful Girl Alena"), one of the tsar's sons marries his sisters to the Thunder, the Frost and the Rain.
+In a Belarusian variant (summarized by Slavicist Karel Horálek), "Прекрасная девица Алена" ("Beautiful Girl Alena"), one of the tsar's sons marries his sisters to the Thunder, the Frost and the Rain.
 On his wanderings, he learns the titular Beautiful Alena is his destined bride.
 They marry, he releases a dragon that kidnaps his wife and discovers the dragon's weakness lies within an egg inside a duck, inside a hare, inside an ox.

 In a second variant from Belarus, "Иван Иванович—римский царевич" (also cited by Horálek), the hero, Ivan Tsarevich, marries his sisters to the Wind, the Storm and the King of the Birds.
 He also learns from an old woman of a beautiful warrior princess.
 He journeys to this warrior princess and wants to fight her (she is disguised as a man).
 They marry soon after.
 She gives him the keys to the castle and warns him never to enter a certain chamber.
 He opens it and releases a human-looking youth (the villain of the tale).
 The prince vanquishes this foe with the help of a horse.

 In a Belarusian tale published by folklorist Lev Barag and translated as Janko und die Königstochter ("Janko and the King's Daughter"), a dying king makes his son, Janko, promise to marry his three sisters to whoever appears after he dies.
 Some time later, three man, Raven Ravenson, Eagle Eagleson and Zander Zanderson, come to take the princesses as wives.
 Later, Janko steals items from quarrelling peoples and visits his three sisters.
 He rides his horse to a king and courts its princess with the magical objects he stole from the three man.
 They marry and she gives him a set of keys, forbidding him to open a certain door.
 Janko does and releases a dragon who kidnaps his wife.
 The dragon warns that Janko has three tries (or "lifes") to follow him and try to regain his wife.
 After the third attempt, the dragon kills Janko.
 Janko's brothers-in-law find his corpse and restore him to life with the water of life and the water of death.
 Janko is advised by his brothers-in-law to find a horse from a witch, which he does by herding her horses.
 At last, Janko rides the horse into battle, and his horse convinces the dragon's mount - his brother - to drop the villain to the ground.